albertattard/spring-boot-camp/docs/05-amqp/05-register.md

       The above change will break our test class, `EventRegistrationServiceTest`

       Add the new service, `UuidGeneratorService`, to the `EventRegistrationService` constructor.
-This effects all three tests.
+This effect all three tests.
 Furthermore, the `UuidGeneratorService` mock is missing in the first two tests, which needs to be added.

       Update file: `src/test/java/demo/boot/event/EventRegistrationServiceTest.java`